rubenwe/PlanningAI/README.md

     .Set("isHungry", false);
 ```

+The `DomainState` objects are immutable but use a fluent API for easy composition.

 ### Actions
 Next, we need a definition of what the available actions for an agent are.
-You can implement your own actions based on `IDomainAction` or use on of the
+You can implement your own actions based on `IDomainAction` or use one of the
 provided base classes.

 Actions define their preconditions and effects: